 A sampling of employment of our graduates:

-- Katrina Hancy (2003) earned MPH from Emory University, spent two years in the Peace Corps in Honduras working on HIV/AIDS education.
-She is currently working with a national organization, Farmer Worker Justice, in Washington D.C., where she is the HIV/AIDS specialist.
+- Katrina Hancy (2003) earned an MPH from Emory University and spent two years in the Peace Corps in Honduras working on HIV/AIDS education.
+She is currently working with a national organization, Farmer Worker Justice, in Washington, D.C., where she is the HIV/AIDS specialist.

-- Jessica Robinson teaches social studies at Mercy High School.
+- Jessica Robinson (2004) is the chair of the social studies department at Cristo Rey Jesuit High School.

 - Rebecca Roberson Clarke taught in the Howard County public school system and is now teaching at the International School in Singapore.